 Yes we have two wheelchairs still available.

 Visitors will make use of the central staircase to go up and will use the emergency staircase to descend.
 The exit will be at the shop.
 This is in line with the one-way path.

 The use of the elevators is only allowed for visitors with reduced movement capacity, and museum floor staff.

 For people who urgently have to use the toilet, an exception can be made.

-Can I store my luggage?
+Can I deposit my personal belongings?

 Will Café Europa be open?

 Café Europa is currently closed until further notice.